 The company is charging a $10 monthly subscription fee and taking 50% of the revenue.
 The other 50% will be distributed among participating publishers based on story views.

 A comparable example would be Apple Music.
-As a result of Apple’s promotional muscle and the application coming preloaded on Apple iPhones, they now have more than 50 million subscribers.
+As a result of Apple’s promotional muscle and the application coming preloaded on iPhones, it now has 50 million-plus subscribers.

+Then, Apple included one more cost: Apple would own audience data and insights as well as transaction data.
 That little detail turns a lousy offer into a backbreaking one.

-If we can learn anything from the past three years of Facebook algorithm changes, mass layoffs, or brands being sold off for parts, it is that media companies need control of their most important resource – first-party data.
+If we can learn anything from the past handful of years of Facebook algorithm changes, mass layoffs, or brands being sold off for parts, it is that media and publishing companies need to take control of their most important resource: first-party data.

 Collecting and using first-party data across all systems allows them to create an entirely bespoke customer data set.
 They build sticky experiences that no other brand can replicate because it is based on that unique data set and constant collection and optimization.

-Our work with leading media companies like Hearst, National Geographic, and The Atlantic has shown us that leveraging first-party data to build a direct relationship with readers is the path forward for publishers.
-That path starts with recognizing the value of their first-party data and refusing to give up a direct relationship with readers.
-If you ask us, this is one apple that publishers should avoid taking a bite out of.
+Our work with leading media companies like Hearst, National Geographic, and The Atlantic has shown us that leveraging first-party data to build a direct relationship with readers is the path forward for publishers in 2021 and beyond.